 The Trail Care Crew program has inspired great volunteer trail work across the U.S. and abroad -- a big help to government agencies and land managers who have limited funding for trail construction and upkeep.
 As a direct result, there are now thousands of new and improved trails in all 50 states, Canada, Mexico and several European countries.

-Each crew visit is anchored around IMBA's highly-respected, one-day Trail Building School, during which the crews teach sustainable trail building, which means building lasting trails that require minimal maintenance.
+With our regional staff, visits can feature IMBA's highly-respected, one-day Trail Building School, during which the crew teaches sustainable trail building, which means building lasting trails that require minimal maintenance.
 This helps reduce trail damage, protects the environment and enhances visitor enjoyment.

-The primary focus of a TCC weekend is education.
-If you require extensive assessment, machine training, trail planning and/or layout, please visit the IMBA Trail Solutions program for professional consulting.
+If you require extensive trail assessment, machine training, trail planning and/or layout, please visit the IMBA Trail Solutions program for professional consulting.

 |Official Rack Supplier|